zio/zio/docs/about/faq.md

 No, it doesn't denote that the data type is effectual.
 Instead, the `Z` prefix is used for two purposes:

 1. **Polymorphic Version of Another Data Type** — The `Z` prefix indicates a more polymorphic version of another data type, not a data type that is effectual.
 So for example `IO` and `ZIO` are equally effectual but `ZIO` is more polymorphic because it has the additional type parameter `R`.
-Similarly, `Ref` and `ZRef` are equally effectual but `ZRef` allows the get and set types to be different and to potentially fail with different errors, and so on for other data types such as `ZQueue` and `ZHub`.

 2. **Term Disambiguation** — There are some cases where the `Z` prefix is used to disambiguate a term that might otherwise be too common and create risk of name conflicts (e.g. `ZPool`).